Efferent-Health/efferent-health.github.io/ReleaseNotes/eVue5.23/index.md

 ## Improvements

-### Accession number field in the study information form
+### Accession number field in the Imaging Study  form

 An editable field for the accession number has been added to the Imaging Study form displayed in the study edition view.
 Now, when performing a Merge, this data will also be displayed in the new study information.